balena-io-modules/rendition/README.md

 ### Tooltips

+Tooltips are somewhat special in how they are used.
-Tooltips can be added to a supported component using the `tooltip` attribute.
+Instead of using them as a typical React component, they can be added to a supported component using the `tooltip` attribute.
 For example, to add a tooltip to a `Button` component you would do the
 following: